 Use this medication regularly to get the most benefit from it.
 To help you remember, take it at the same time each day.
 Do not increase your dose or use this drug more often or for longer than prescribed.
 Your condition will not improve any faster, and your risk of side effects will increase.

-Before taking deferasirox, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
+The dosage is based on your medical condition, weight, laboratory tests, and response to treatment.
+Your dosage may need to be lowered or your treatment may need to be stopped if you get certain side effects.
+Follow your doctor’s instructions carefully.
+WARNİNGS AND PRECAUTIONS: Before taking deferasirox, tell your doctor or pharmacist if you are allergic to it; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history, especially of: kidney disease, liver disease, low platelet counts, advanced cancer, certain bone marrow disorders involving damaged blood-forming cells (high-risk myelodysplastic syndromes).